Ancient Zodiacs, Star Names, and Constellations: Essays and Annotated Bibliographies

 My intent has been to uncover enough detailed information on Strassmaier, Epping, and Kugler to be able to feel to know them on a personal level - that of close friends.
 This requires providing an abundance of information.
 The arrangement for each person is chronological order, with crossover to the others when material is available.
 The scope is simply involvement of any information that is available, even if seemingly insignificant.
 (Some trivial exceptions are made with Epping in Quito.)

 Note: I have not engaged in constant citation (documentation) of sources for any of the essays comprising this project.
 Documenting as compactly as possible has also been passed over.
+I have avoided use of footnotes and endnotes.
 There has been no attempt to avoid all repetition.
 As far a feasible I have attempted to ensure the essays are suitably self-contained.
 Lack of source citations is deliberate.
 The essays comprising the project would simply become too cumbersome.
 Also, a lot of material has been put together with limited time being available or during protracted illness.
 The additional time for citing 100's of sources was not available.

 The essays are free from technicalities.

 Part 1: The recovery of astronomical cuneiform tablets